chrispepper1989/GitVssInterop/README.md

 *note* this may ask you for a password when it is ran depending on your VSS set up, it should be possible to embed the password *TODO*
 ##sspush
 sspush works out what is different from your repo and "upstream", records it (updateModDelAddVars) (e.g. the folder) and then does a git push.
 At this point it jumps into "upstream" and runs "ssfullcommit"

+##sspushDiffFrom
+sspush basically works by calling this with the argument "origin".
+If you have accidentally called "git push" and therefore made origin in sync with you but not VSS then you can use this command to correct the mistake.

+Check the VSS to find out the last commit you put into SS (this will be in both the comments and VSS's copy of fullgithistory ) then call

+sspushDiffFrom <commit>

 ##sspull
 sspull jumps into "upstream" runs an "ssclone", commits it into git and then jumps back and runs a "git pull"